mtlynch/mtlynch.io/content/retrospectives/2020/12/index.md

 | Amazon Affiliate Earnings | $188.28      | $74.01        | <font color="red">-$114.27 (-61%)</font>    |
 | **Total Earnings**        | **$510.86**  | **$431.52**   | **<font color="red">-$79.34 (-16%)</font>** |

+Is It Keto is still chugging along in the background.
+Amazon Affiliate revenue is dwindling, likely because I haven't updated them in a few months, so many of them are pointing to products that no longer exist.
+But the process of updating them is 90-180 minutes of tedious work, so I'd rather spend the time on TinyPilot.

 ### [Zestful](https://zestfuldata.com)

 {{<revenue-graph project="zestful">}}